chileshemartin/aipnd-project/README.md

 Performs a prediction on the given input.
 It uses the trained model on disk to detemine what class this image belongs to.
 The catergory names file conatins a mapping of the indexes to the catergory names.

+## Contributions

+To make contributions fork this repository and follow these [guidelines](https://gist.github.com/MarcDiethelm/7303312)

 ## LICENSE

 This repository and the associated files is available under the below MIT License: